Homes Just Listed For Sale In Uptown New Orleans

 Additional Uptown Amenities

-Alex Peet is a local expert on The Uptown and NOLA area.
-When buying or selling real estate here, you want a Real Estate Agent who knows the area and can guide you in the right direction.
-From investment properties to first home buyers, Alex can help you find the perfect property in The Uptown for your needs.
+Alex Peet is a local expert on New Orleans’ Uptown neighborhood.
+When buying or selling real estate here, you want a real estate agent who knows the area and can guide you in the right direction.
+From investment properties to your first home, Alex can help you find the perfect Uptown property for your needs.

 Call Alex at (504) 407-9012 or contact Alex online to tell him what you want in your next home.
 He’ll start searching right away!